anicrob/delete-jira-software-teams/README.md

 While doing test migrations, the Jira Software teams get copied over to the Jira organization (meaning it is visible across sites).
 After doing a few tests, this will leave you having to manually delete hundreds or even thousands of teams.
 To do this programically, there's a few steps:

 1. Run the Python script to GET the ids of all of the teams in a CSV file
-2. Copy the first column (with the header name) only to Teams.csv
-3. Run the Node.js script to DELETE the teams
+2. Run the Node.js script to DELETE the teams

 ```
 Note: the roadmap is to get this script onto one Python script and remove any manual work